 Lift it off the Ground

 Stacking your firewood on the ground is the perfect invitation for termites.
-If you have dense hardwood that takes several years to season, then you can find that a substantial mass of your wood has been eaten by termites by the time you go to use it.
-This is a huge waste and is easily prevented by storing your firewood off the ground and away from other wooden structures.
+If you have dense hardwood that takes several years to season, then you can find that a substantial mass of your wood has been eaten by termites by the time you use it.
+This is a huge waste easily prevented by storing your firewood off the ground and away from other wooden structures.

 Maximize Airflow